serrif/website/main/docs/introduction.md

 <hr style="margin-top: 3rem;">

 ## In-game server
 Our <a class="usa-external_link" href="https://minecraft.net">Minecraft</a> server is the keystone to our community.
-We provide operator permissions for anyone without hassle, an assortment of plugins, and powerful tools for building and management.
+Operator permissions are provided to anyone without hassle, with an assortment of plugins, and powerful tools for building and management.

 ### Connection
 Joining the server is simple.
 You can connect using the address `novelmc.net` or `play.novelmc.net` through the direct connect box; or adding us to your server list in-game.
 Applying a port isn't necessary for connection  but `25565` can be appended to an address.